Skip to content

 From this point on, the operating pattern is simple:

-4. Save important threads as eval cases with Add Case
+3. Save important threads as reusable cases with Add Case

 This is how the Agent gets safer and more useful over time.